Life (Canadian band): 1969

 In June, they appeared at the Montreal Forum which hosted the First Montreal Bi-Cultural Pop Festival which was headlined by Steppenwolf.
 Other acts to appear were Triangle and Robert Charlebois.

 Life was booked to appear at the "Freak Out" festival.
 A 72-hour event that ran on the Labor Day period from August 29 to September 1, held at Rock Hill, 16 miles north of Orangeville.
-Other acts booked to appear were The Brass Union, Brutus, Lighthouse, Motherlode, The Guess Who and Buckstone Hardware etc..
+Other acts booked to appear were The Brass Union, Brutus, Lighthouse, Motherlode, The Guess Who, and Buckstone Hardware, among others.